StanleyWan/FCND-Estimation-CPP-v1/README.md

 ![result6](./images/result6.png)

 ## Step 2: Attitude Control
 This step is to build a complimentary filter with the input of Accelerometer and Gyroscope to estimate the attitude of a drone.
-The state and measurements are given by:
+The state and measurements are given:
 ![att_eq1](./images/att_eq1.png)
 <p></p>
 To build a complimentary filter,  the following equation is using: